GalynaBenitsky/Melody/README.md

 # Melody -Music Library

-C# project using MVC, Database, CRUD.
+Project was created with C# (MVC), Database, CRUD, HTML5, CSS and Bootstrap.